Vanish-Coder/CodenamesAI-Offline/README.md

-# Codenames AI - A Two-Player, AI Powered Game That Runs Completely Online.
+# Codenames: AI Powered and Offline - A Two-Player Game

 Instructions and more are being added shortly.